erdemkiral/FIR-FILTER-IMPLEMENTATION/README.md

 # FIR FILTER IMPLEMENTATION

-I have implemented FIR (Finite Impulse Response) low-pass filter on fpga by using VHDL language and Xilinx Floating Point IP in this project.
+I have implemented FIR (Finite Impulse Response) low-pass filter on fpga by using VHDL language and open source floating point core from opencores.org.